 It is also Native American Heritage Month, a good time to remember Native Americans’ unjust deaths, and the deaths of their cultures, languages, and religions.
 We strive to stop the current efforts to eliminate their sacred heritage burial grounds, plants and wildlife, and vital watersheds.

 November 11th is Veterans Day in many countries.
 We remember the men and women who gave their lives for their countries.

 In the United States, on Thanksgiving we give thanks for all of nature’s gifts.
 We remember those who have less.

 November ends with the International Remembrance Day for Lost Species (Nov.
 30).
 Pope Francis calls us to be people “joined … so closely to the world around us that we can feel the … extinction of a species as a painful disfigurement.”
-Some dismiss the loss of one species, forgetting that all life is connected because we all began with the first flaring forth and we are now interconnected by invisible atoms.
+Some dismiss the loss of one species, forgetting that all life is interconnected because we all began with the first flaring forth and we are now interconnected by invisible atoms.
 As Thomas Berry said: “Nothing is itself without everything else.”

 EXTINCTION GRIEVING PRAYER

 Use two candles; prepare suggested (or other) music and video.